 The Edible Arts blog is committed to re-evaluating that

-tradition one meal at a time.
+tradition one meal and one wine at a time.

 I am Emeritus Professor of Philosophy at San Diego Mesa College and I write on the Philosophy of Food and Wine, Ethics, Political Philosophy, and Aesthetics.
 My book on the philosophy of food entitled American Foodie: Taste, Art and the Cultural Revolution is available from Rowman Littlefield Publishers.